v8/v8.dev/src/blog/understanding-ecmascript-part-4.md

 In addition to `CPEAAPL`, the spec uses gover grammars for other ambiguous-looking constructs.

 `ObjectLiteral` is used as a cover grammar for `ObjectAssignmentPattern` which occurs inside arrow function parameter lists.
-This means `ObjectLiteral` allows constructs which cannot occur inside actual object literals.
+This means that `ObjectLiteral` allows constructs which cannot occur inside actual object literals.

 ```grammar
 ObjectLiteral :